 This easy vegan Hungarian goulash recipe is full of flavour and the perfect comfort food for fall and winter.
 It is a simple one-pot dinner with veggies, protein chunks and noodles in a rich and hearty tomato base.

 The other important key to a great goulash is really really good dumplings (sometimes called noodles).
 I have a great recipe for vegan spaetzle which is basically the german name for Hungarian dumplings.
-Both James and I love these type of dumplings, and if you don’t want to make them yourself you *might* be able to find vegan dumplings in the store, but they can sometimes be tough to find.
+I love these type of dumplings, and if you don’t want to make them yourself you *might* be able to find vegan dumplings in the store, but they can sometimes be tough to find.
 Most spaetzle out there has egg in it, so make sure to read the package carefully.

 - TVP Chunks